amuldotexe/amuldotexe-100DaysOfCode/Six Friends 20221111.md

   * [What is a State in React](#what-is-a-state-in-react)
   * [HTML - what is onClick in button element](#html---what-is-onclick-in-button-element)

+I keep six honest serving-men
+(They taught me all I knew);
+Their names are What and Why and When
+And How and Where and Who.

 ## Queries which will aid revision of what we studied

 I KEEP six honest serving-men